The spine of the T-graph of the Hilbert scheme of points in the plane: The tropical ideal of an edge of the spine

-\begin{remark} If $I\in\Hilb_S^h$ satisfies the conclusion of Theorem \ref{t:tropicalideal}, then necessarily $\inn_{\prec}(I)=M^-$ and $\inn_{\prec^{opp}}(I)=M^+.$ Indeed, for $I\in C_{\prec}(M^-),$ $\inn_{\prec}(I)_d$ is the span of the monomials corresponding to leading ones in the reduced column-echelon form of $R$.
+\begin{remark} If $I\in\Hilb_S^h$ satisfies the conclusion of Theorem \ref{t:tropicalideal}, then necessarily $\inn_{\prec}(I)=M^-$ and $\inn_{\prec^{opp}}(I)=M^+$; that is, $I\in E(M^-,M^+).$ Indeed, for $I\in C_{\prec}(M^-),$ $\inn_{\prec}(I)_d$ is the span of the monomials corresponding to leading ones in the reduced column-echelon form of $R$.
 Thus the condition $\inn_{\prec^{opp}}(I)=M^+$ is equivalent to the nonvanishing of a \emph{single} maximal minor of $R$.
-This is a strictly weaker condition than the nonvanishing of \emph{all} maximal minors, as guaranteed by Theorem \ref{t:tropicalideal}. \end{remark}
+This is a strictly weaker condition than the nonvanishing of \emph{all} maximal minors, as guaranteed by Theorem \ref{t:tropicalideal}. \end{remark} \begin{remark} Theorem \ref{t:tropicalideal} determines $\mathcal{M}(I_d)$ when $I$ is a general element of $E(M^-,M^+)$.
+It is natural to ask if the theorem can be generalized to determine the matroid of a general element of an arbitrary edge-scheme $E(M,M')$, at least when $E(M,M')$ is irreducible.
+In small examples, even when $E(M,M')$ is irreducible, $\mathcal{M}(I_d)$ is often non-uniform.
+For example, this occurs in $N=6$, in the edge in Figure \ref{fig:spine6} connecting $(4,1,1)$ and $(3,1,1,1),$ where $\mathcal{M}(I_2)$ has $xy$ as a loop. \end{remark}